murgatt/vue-boilerplate/README.md

 });
 ```
 In order to separate "pages" components from "basic" components, "pages" components files are created in the `src/pages` folder.

+### Vuex
+> Vuex is a state management pattern + library for Vue.js applications.

+You can read the official documentation [here](https://vuex.vuejs.org/).

 ### [webpack-spritesmith](https://www.npmjs.com/package/webpack-spritesmith)